Air Canada launches North America's only nonstop flight to Bangkok | KRDO

 On December 1 at 11 p.m. local time, Air Canada flight AC65 took off from Vancouver International Airport to begin the 15-hour and 55-minute journey to Bangkok.

-The inaugural flight is scheduled to arrive in the Thai capital on Saturday morning at 5:55 a.m. local time.
+The inaugural flight arrived in the Thai capital on Saturday morning at 6:33 a.m. local time.

 Flight AC65, from Vancouver to Bangkok, will operate on Monday, Wednesday, Friday and Sunday.
 Flight AC66 will depart the Thai capital at 8:30 a.m. on Tuesday, Wednesday, Friday and Sunday, arriving in Vancouver at 6:35 a.m. local time.

-“We are extremely pleased to be launching our first nonstop service to Southeast Asia this winter, the only one between North America and Thailand,” said Mark Galardo, Air Canada’s senior vice president of network planning and revenue management, in a statement.
+“We are thrilled to launch Air Canada’s first non-stop service to Southeast Asia and the only non-stop flights between North America and Thailand,” said Mark Galardo, Air Canada’s senior vice president of network planning and revenue management, in a statement.

+“Bangkok is also one of the most visited destinations globally, and we have optimized connections to and from our trans-pacific hub at YVR to give customers convenient travel options to explore this exciting city renowned for its history, cuisine and culture, or to conduct international business trade.”

 National flag carrier Thai Airways previously offered regularly scheduled nonstop flights from Bangkok to Los Angeles, but these were halted in 2012.

-Note: This story has been updated with additional information following the inaugural flight’s arrival in Bangkok.